-In his lifetime, Sri Chinmoy wrote over 1,500 books – from collections of short poems to essays and lectures – on every imaginable subject encompassing the human experience.
+In his lifetime, Sri Chinmoy wrote over 1,500 books – from collections of short poems to essays and lectures – on nearly every imaginable subject encompassing the human experience.

-He also composed and performed more than 22,000 spiritual songs, some in his native tongue of Bengali, some in English.
+He also composed and performed more than 22,000 spiritual songs, some in his native language of Bengali, some in English.
 Sri Chinmoy’s music has a deep meditative quality that is both tranquil and energizing at the same time.